maquae/development-keycloak-openshiftcart/README.md

 # OpenShift Keycloak Cartridge

-To create a Openshift Cartridge for Keycloak see the manual "Create new openshift keycloak version" in OneNote

-Original readme:

 You can build a gear using this cartridge with the following command:

 	rhc app create keycloak http://cartreflect-claytondev.rhcloud.com/github/keycloak/openshift-keycloak-cartridge